-Operations at the Tokusen Metal Limited Partnership factory (around 1950) basis.
-It was likely to have been unprecedented that seven visually impaired persons shared responsibility for jobs such as machine operation and maintenance, as well as accounting, personnel, and administrative affairs.
-They discussed problems in monthly meetings of the full-time employees, and broke new ground in running a business by themselves.
-In 1952, this company began assembly work for parts incorporated into Sharp radios and televisions.
-Later, the company expanded its assembly business to include printed circuit boards for calculators and remote controller transmitters.
-As the Hayakawa company's business developed, the products Tokusen Metal produced became ever more sophisticated.
-The story of the Tokusen Metal plant being operated as an independent self-sustaining company became widely known.
-In April 1952, the renowned social entrepreneur Toyohiko Kagawa-accompanied by wealthy philanthropist John D. Rockefeller III-took a personal tour of the factory.
-Then, in 1954, HIH Prince Mikasa and HIH Prince Takamatsu toured the plant.
-These individuals were among an endless stream of celebrities wishing to see this place of work where visually impaired people worked independently and with peace of mind.
-Five Accumulations of Competency The period from late 1949 to early 1950 was a difficult time for the company but it secured a bank loan and set off on the road to recovery.
+Becoming the Tokusen Metal Limited Partnership

+This company's 150,000 yen in capital consisted of the retirement benefits of the seven individuals paid by the company, along with loans from rehabilitation funds provided by the Osaka Prefectural government.
+The visually impaired persons themselves became the owners of the Tokusen Metal plant and operated it on a self-supporting

+Five Accumulations of Competency

+The period from late 1949 to early 1950 was a difficult time for the company but it secured a bank loan and set off on the road to recovery.
 In those hard times, Tokuji Hayakawa decided to establish a management path that would put the company on solid business ground.
 Based on personal experience, he came up with five principles of business centered on credibility.
 He put these on the wall of his office as his personal teaching, and people who visited him saw firsthand the struggles Hayakawa had been through and the origin of these principles.
 They were gradually conveyed from person to person and eventually became the company creed.